ajleeson/research_blog/_posts/2024-04-09-quantifying-do-differences.md

 First, I tried to re-create similar figures using our LiveOcean results.
 Note that Khangaonkar et al. simulated 2014, while we simulated 2013, so we can't yet make a direct comparison between the two models.

 Figures 2 and 3 show LiveOcean results.
 Figure 2-a shows the numbers of days in which bottom DO < 2 mg/L in the natural run, while Figure 2-b shows how many more days the anthropgenic run had bottom DO < 2mg/L relative to the natural run.
 Note that Figure 2-a most closely replicates panel (c) in the figure from Khangaonkar et al., (2018).
-They both represent "natural" conditions in our experiments, except our LiveOcean runs includes anthropogenic river loading, while Khangaonkar et al.'s run does not.
+They both represent "natural" conditions in our experiments, except our LiveOcean run includes anthropogenic river loading, while Khangaonkar et al.'s run does not.

 Figure 3 shows timeseries of bottom area with DO < 2mg/L.